-The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2020 and for fiscal 2019 to the Company and its subsidiaries, respectively:
+The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2021 and for fiscal 2020 to the Company and its subsidiaries, respectively:

 Auditor's Fees for Empire Company Limited and its Subsidiaries

 Fiscal Year Ended

-May 2, 2020 May 4,
+May 1, 2021 May 2, 2020

-Audit fees \$ 2,107,048 \$ 2,070,000
+Audit fees \$ 2,079,124 \$ 2,1074,048

-Audit related fees 535,460 351,035
+Audit related fees 422,599 535,460

-Tax fees 15,750 15,750
+Tax fees - 15,750

-Other fees 320,833 33,680
+Other fees 275,000 320,833

-Total fees \$ 2,979,091 \$ 2,470,465
+Total fees \$ 2,776,723 \$ 2,979,091

-For fiscal 2020, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
-Audit related fees are for services including special purpose audits, audit of transition to IFRS 16 "Leases" and French translation.
+For fiscal 2021, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
+Audit related fees are for services including special purpose audits and French translation.
 Tax fees include various consultations on specific items.
 Other fees include fees billed for all other services other than those presented in the categories of audit fees, audit-related fees and tax fees, including other advisory services.